6 Business Directory Search Engines to Boost Your Visibility in 2025

 Often overlooked in Google’s shadow, Bing Places represents a significant opportunity with less competition.
 Bing still commands approximately 6% of the search market—which translates to billions of searches monthly.
 The Bing Places interface mirrors many Google Business Profile features, making it relatively simple to maintain if you’re already managing a Google listing.

 A strategic advantage of Bing Places is that many businesses neglect it, creating an opportunity for those who take the time to establish and optimize their presence.
 This is particularly relevant for businesses targeting demographics that commonly use Bing, such as older adults or those in corporate environments where Bing is the default search engine.
+The lower competition means your business has a better chance of standing out in Bing’s local results.

 4. Yellow Pages (YP.com)

 What makes Yellow Pages particularly valuable is its strong domain authority, which means your listing there can actually boost your overall SEO performance.
 Additionally, Yellow Pages data feeds into many smaller directories and apps, creating a multiplier effect from a single listing.
+The platform also maintains strong usage among specific demographics, particularly older consumers who grew up with the physical yellow pages and have transitioned to its digital version.

 5. Better Business Bureau (BBB.org)